GastroEsoLab/Songbird/README.md

 - [x] Allow recalibration of correction factor for ploidy estimation
 - [x] Add Parallel processing
 - [ ] Parameter checks for all user facing functions
-- [ ] Convert bed handling to data.table
 - [ ] Convert all multicore to pbmcapply
 - [ ] Write Sonbird creation functions from matrix
-- [ ] Wrap bedpe/bam loading into a function
+- [x] Wrap bedpe/bam loading into a function

 # To Done (almost) list!
 - [x] CN Caller